 Yogurt, fruit, and granola are great separately, but also amazing together.
 Recipes like fruit salad and yogurt parfaits add something light and fresh to your brunch spread.

-Layered with fresh fruit and lightly sweetened coconut chia cream, this easy recipe is fun, pretty, and healthy.
+Layered with fruit and lightly sweetened coconut chia cream, this easy recipe is fun, pretty, and fresh.
 Make it in individual glasses or in one decorative bowl.

 This gluten free granola doesn’t skimp on the nuts, plus it has yummy oats, seeds, cinnamon, and just the right amount of sweetness from maple syrup.
 The best part is you can easily swap out the ingredients with whatever you have in your pantry.